emotiq/emotiq/README.md

 the corresponding actions manually as per your local OS conventions.

-Once the ASDF configuration has been edited correctly, one should be able to verify that things are working via
+Once the ASDF configuration has been edited correctly, one should be able to verify that things are working via:

     (asdf:system-source-directory :emotiq)

 ### Ensure Quicklisp dependencies have been satisfied

-This only needs to be performed once per installation.
+The installation of Quicklisp dependencies only needs to be performed once per installation.

 If Quicklisp is not locally available to your Lisp implementation, first download and install it via the instructions available at